• Skip to main content

 View Installed Updates Option in Windows 10 Control Panel

-4. On the next screen, you will be able to see the complete history of Updates installed on your computer.
+4. On the next screen, you will be able to see the complete history or list of Updates installed on your computer.

 5. In case you want to Uninstall any update, right click on the Update and click on Uninstall.